 32% of individuals who went to a doctor in the past 12 months reported experiencing a gap in information exchange.
 About 1 in 20 individuals who had been to the doctor last year reported having to redo a test or procedure because their prior data was unavailable.
 About 1 in 5 individuals had to bring prior test results to an appointment.

-EHR systems replace paper records, and can be stored, updated, and accessed much more accurately and efficiently.
+Electronic Health Records (EHR) systems integrated with doctors' office software replace paper records and can be stored, updated, and accessed much more accurately and efficiently.
 Having patient information handy and always updated will increase the quality of care you can provide patients and reduce costly delays or mistakes.

-Efficiency and Cost Savings=See More Patients and Generate More Revenue
+Efficiency and Cost Savings Mean More Patients Increased Revenue